-The French Bulldog is indeed a dog and, like every other dog, can be aggressive at certain circumstances.
+The French Bulldog is indeed a dog and, like every other dog, can be aggressive under certain circumstances.

 They still possess the same genes as their wild ancestors.
-Even though people have tamed them to defend them and their belongings, it said that all dogs generally could be aggressive in the right circumstances.
+Even though people have tamed them to defend themselves and their belongings, it is said that all dogs generally could be aggressive in the right circumstances.
 Still, they typically do not with proper training and conditioning.